 Diversity Abroad & University of Auckland are proud to announce a new partnership for study abroad starting Fall 2017.
-Apply today for one of two $9,300 (or $12,750 NZD) scholarships towards your study abroad program with University of Auckland.
+Apply today for a full scholarships (worth $12,750 NZD) towards your study abroad program with University of Auckland.
 Students who apply but are not selected will be eligible to receive one of ten $730 (or $1,000 NZD) Scholarships as well.
 Scholarship funds may only be applied towards University of Auckland programs.
 For additional information and instructions on how to apply for an program, please visit www.auckland.ac.nz/studyabroad

 Revolutionary imagination—for how we see our world and live in it—is the focus of “The Genius of Study Abroad” - a dynamic three-country, four-cities study abroad experience of active, activist global learning.Dublin: July 16-July 21Oxford: July 21-July 25London: July 25-August 2Paris: August 2-August 6This is a course of active, activist global learning that considers the interactive international and interdisciplinary aspects of creativity in revolutionary imagination as seen in movements in architecture, landscape, arts, science and technology, and legislation on human rights and equality on both sides of the Channel.
 In Dublin, London, Oxford, and Paris, you will retrace the literal and intellectual paths of people who developed new ways to conceive and express our world, and live in it.
 As it turns out, these paths entailed “study abroad,” crossing borders in imagination and fact, much like the figures in Charles Dickens’s A Tale of Two Cities, whose work gives our course its name and theme.